wawawawawawawa/WC3_Loader/README.md

-# WC3_Loader
-A small Loader for Warcraft III
+# WC3_Loader : Loader for Warcraft III

 Check out the [Discord](https://discord.gg/N9rjQ6r) if you have some question!